KDE/digikam-doc/setup_application.rst

 .. figure:: images/index_setup_application.webp
     :alt:

-This section explain how to setup application.
+This section explains all of the customized settings you can use to setup or customize the application.

 .. toctree::
    :maxdepth: 2